 The police departments cleared their officers, and earlier this week SLED (SC Law Enforcement Division) also said no charges would be pressed.
 This video was released on March 15:

-Anyone who watches the video will see Wesley walking the parking lot, get shot, fall down, attempt to get up and then walk/stumble towards the guardrail.
+Anyone who watches the video will see Wesley walking in the parking lot, get shot, fall down, attempt to get up and then walk/stumble towards the guardrail.
 In no way does he appear to ‘get up and continue advancing on the officers’ and I don’t see how he could possibly be doing so with that injury.

 And that aside, at what point did the officers realize he had no weapon?
 They continued to shoot.
 One officer, deputy Frank Abella, fired 22 times.